awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==

+= 2.9.4, June 6, 2018 =
+* Fix: Added nonce checks to multiple AJAX calls.
+* Fix: Unexpected behavior in 'redirect to checkout' when multiple checkout pages were used.
+* Fix: Saving an order in the admin when prices were inclusive of tax could cause incorrect item price amounts to be saved.
+* Fix: PHP 7.2 Compatibility - Some PHP notices were being thrown while activating Easy Digital Downloads.
+* Fix: The EDD_Cart class now forces the cart contents to always be an array.
+* Fix: The process of adding past purchases to a new user now verifies the user has an email address.
+* Fix: The file download log export did not contain the name of the user who downloaded the file.
+* Fix: Attempting to add a new customer to an order gave unexpected results when using the email address of an existing customer.
+* Fix: Tax rate 'Apply to whole country' label could not be clicked when no tax rates have ever existed.
+* Fix: The Shop Accountant role was not able to manage the tax exclusion at a product level.
+* Fix: In some cases, PayPal IPN and PDT would cause double payment processing.
+* Tweak: Easy Digital Download sessions can now be started when in the wp-admin path.
+* New: When taxes are being recalculated at checkout, an AJAX indicator is now shown below the purchase button.
+* Dev: Filters were added to the AJAX responses for adding and removing items from the cart.

 = 2.9.3, May 25, 2018 =
 * Fix: Corrected multiple inconsistencies in the Privacy Policy Checkbox at checkout.